 Other fingerprinting agencies do not share updated reports with the SXU Education Department.
 SXU Education Department candidates pursuing licensure in Illinois must complete the Accurate Biometrics CPS fingerprinting process to ensure that all of our candidates are currently free of any convictions each time they enter our partner schools.

-- Students-at-Large (e.g., certified student teaching mentor teachers taking a free course) if they are enrolled in a course requiring field experiences AND those field experiences will be completed in the school/school district in which they are currently employed.
+- Students-at-Large (e.g., licensed student teaching mentor teachers taking a free course) if they are enrolled in a course requiring field experiences AND those field experiences will be completed in the school/school district in which they are currently employed.
 However, if field experiences are to be completed in a setting other than the current school/district of employment of the Student-at-Large, the Accurate Biometrics CPS fingerprinting process must be completed.

 A second fingerprinting/background check is required prior to student teaching as per a new State of Illinois law that went into effect January 1, 2016:

 PA 99-021 became effective on January 1, 2016.
 Pursuant to this Public Act, each student teacher (defined to include those completing required internships) is required, prior to starting a student teaching or required internship experience, to authorize and pay for the school or school district where the student teaching is to be completed to conduct a fingerprint-based criminal history records check of that individual.
 Institutions should verify all student teaching candidates are aware of the background check (and its cost) prior to student teaching, and practice open communication with the school or district regarding the completion of the background check prior to the candidate beginning student teaching.